Application Information

 Faculty-Proposed Projects

 Laidlaw Scholars have the option to apply as a research assistant underneath an existing faculty-led research project rather than proposing an independent research project.
-The following list outlines the faculty-led projects open for Summer 2025.
+The following list outlines examples of faculty-led projects from Summer 2025.

 Social Science Projects